 A special feature of Study in DC opportunities is the opportunity for students and faculty to engage with DC's many dynamic public, private, and non-profit institutions.
 We create a unique learning environment for students when they discuss course topics with experts, organizational leaders, elected officials, and policy makers in their areas of expertise -- especially while guided by a W&M faculty member.

-- If your expertise aligns with one of our Study in DC opportunity course topics, please fill out this interest form.
+- If you are willing to talk with one of our classes or host them at your place of business, please fill out this interest form.

 Donate to the W&M Study in DC Scholarship Fund